Spenard Builders Supply jobs in Anchorage, AK - 384 jobs

 Anchorage, AK job

-We are currently seeking a customer-centric and reliable Inside Sales Associate to join the Pacific Plumbing Supply team in our Anchorage location!
+We are currently seeking a motivated and customer-focused Commercial Estimator to join the Pacific Plumbing Supply team in our Anchorage location!

 Join us in the wholesale plumbing supply distribution business!
-Celebrating over 75 years of continued service, Pacific Plumbing Supply is a progressive, employee driven, family owned and family friendly business.
+Celebrating over 70 years in business, Pacific Plumbing Supply is an employee driven, family owned and family friendly business.
 We offer an exciting opportunity to start a long term career!

 What you will do:

-Maintain a professional demeanor at all times, epitomize the Company's Core Values and follow all company policies and procedures.
+Always maintain a professional demeanor and epitomize the Company's Core Values

 Exercise safety at all times.

-Work with all department staff to ensure all deadlines are met and workloads are equitable.
+Work with all department staff to request or help in order to ensure all deadlines are met.

 Who we are looking for: